mmalmi/Lottosimulaattori/README.md

-Skeletor
+Lottosimulaattori
 ========

-Skeletor is a [Backbone.js](http://documentcloud.github.com/backbone/) template for a single-page app that uses [CoffeeScript](http://coffeescript.org/) and [Require.js](http://requirejs.org/).
+Lottosimulaattori is a lottery simulation built on [Skeletor](https://github.com/joonask/skeletor).